 Each church has a Sunday morning service in which an average of 30-60 people attend.
 Children's activities are an important part of each church's tradition, including Sunday School; Vacation Bible School; a children's sermon; a Christmas program; and an annual Sunday School picnic with games, food, and fellowship.
 For small congregations, we are excited to have a number of young families with children, a sign that our churches are showing sustained growth.

 Other traditions include hosting an Easter sunrise service as well as community events for fellowship, such as soup dinners and an ice cream social.
 We also have an active ministry through our local food pantry, which we have operated since 2005.
-We are seeking someone who is a caring leader, a compassionate counselor, a community servant, and an inspiring speaker.
-If you feel that these churches may be your calling, please contact us.
+We would love to have you join us.
+If you have any questions or would like to reserve one of the churches or reception hall for a wedding or other event, please contact us.

 History of St. John's Evangelical Church--McWilliams by John S. Robison